TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning/microsoft-machinelearning-computeinstance-problemrunningnotebooks.md

 - Review the [list of tools and packages installed on compute instance](https://docs.microsoft.com/azure/machine-learning/concept-compute-instance#contents)

-- If the compute instance is created behind VNet, make sure that you have an NSG rule that allows compute instance inbound TCP traffic on port 44224 from a Service Tag of AzureMachineLearning.
+- If the compute instance is created behind VNet, make sure that you have an NSG rule that allows compute instance inbound TCP traffic on **port 44224** from a **Service Tag** of AzureMachineLearning.
    * If you are behind a proxy, make sure that web socket communication is not disabled for azureml.net and azureml.ms domains. <br>
-   * If workspace storage account is attached to a virtual network please ensure compute instance is also deployed to same virtual network/subnet.
+   * If workspace storage account is attached to a virtual network, make sure that the compute instance is deployed to same virtual network/subnet
    * If you use a custom DNS, check your settings.
 See [documentation for virtual network setup](https://docs.microsoft.com/azure/machine-learning/how-to-secure-training-vnet#compute-instance).

 - If you created a compute instance in a private link workspace, ensure that you're accessing the compute instance from within the virtual network. <br>